Alanoudniaf/data-learning-curves/README.md

 # Learning Curves

-🎯 In this exercise you will cover:
+🎯 In this project I will cover:

 - Learning Curves
 - Bias